People

 Research

 My research interests span a variety of areas including organised crime, commercial victimisation, acid attacks and crime investigation.
-My main interest is in how we can prevent crime and the types of interventions that work to reduce crime.
+My main interest is in the ecosystems of crime, how we can prevent crime and the types of interventions that work to reduce crime.

 Publications